xqiu35/Implementation_of_2D_FFT/README.md

 This implementation assume the input image has same height and width <br/>

-The code is present in pthreadFFT2d.c <br/>
+The code is presented in pthreadFFT2d.c <br/>

 Tower.txt is defual input image data (256 x 256) <br/>